Pawel-Swiercz02/JS-first-small-projects/Game6 - Connect Four/README.md

   - Then after every players move, I loop over each possible win combination and check if it appeared on board

 Will probably try to figure out a more clever way to do it and change it in the future.

+https://g6-connect-four.netlify.app/ (or through the landing page in the main repository)